French Immersion and Extended French

 All students in grades 4 to 8 study French as a Second Language for 200 minutes per week.
 Students in Core French develop a basic usable command of French.
 In high school, students need one core French language credit to earn their diploma.

 Beginning in grade 1, French Immersion provides students with an opportunity to learn in the French language.
-From grades 1 to 8, FI students spend at least 50 per cent of their daily instruction learning in French and the other half learning in English.
+From grades 1 to 8, FI students spend 50 per cent of their daily instruction learning in French and the other half learning in English.
 Students work towards achieving French proficiency while continuing to develop English language skills.

 From grades 9 to 12, students are required to complete 10 credits in French, including the sequence of four courses in FI and a minimum of six courses in other subjects taught in French.
 Upon completion, students in FI receive a Certificate of French Immersion Studies at graduation.

 The Extended French program is another way for students to pursue learning opportunities in French.
-This optional program starts in grade 7 and provides another FI opportunity for students.
+This program starts in grade 7 and provides another FI opportunity for students.
 Students spend half of their school day studying language arts, social studies and science in French.
 In high school, students take four credits in Extended French and three credits in other subjects taught in French.
 Upon completion, students in EF receive a Certificate of Extended French Studies at graduation.

+not offered space on a first come, first serve basis.
+A computerized random selection process will randomly assign a rank to each application that is received by the deadline and will determine which students will be offered spaces in the grade 1 FI or grade 7 EF programs.
 Once students have been assigned to all available spaces, remaining students will be placed, again in rank order, on the school's waitlist.
 Each school has its own waitlist.